duarteocarmo/BigData_WikipediaInspector/index.md

 Oh, and it also replaces '/n' and '/r' with absolutely nothing.

-You can find my cleanPage function [here](https://github.com/duarteocarmo/WIKIPEDIA/blob/master/Project/P1_Clean_Page.py).
+You can find my cleanPage function [here](https://github.com/duarteocarmo/BigData_WikipediaInspector/blob/master/Project/P1_Clean_Page.py), or read the most important from it here:

-Here is a snippet of the function:

 ```python
 def cleanPage(xmlpage):